 Whenever we need to escape the San Francisco fog, we pop over to Sausalito for lunch or a walk along the water.
-I just got back from an early birthday weekend relaxing here and since I’m still gushing over how dang cute this town is, I’m sharing with you all my favorite things to do in Sausalito!
-(Becuase I low key wished I lived here!)
+I’m also over in Sausalito at least once a week to go kayaking (it’s my thing!)
+And, I just got back from an early birthday weekend relaxing here and since I’m still gushing over how dang cute this town is.
+I’m never not over it!
+So, I’m sharing with you all my favorite things to do in Sausalito!
+(Because I low key wished I lived here!)

 Whether you are coming for a day trip, an easy weekend getaway from San Francisco or a longer stay, these are all the best things to do in Sausalito aka your ultimate city guide!
 Keep reading for my recommendations on where to stay, where to eat, what to do, what to pack and more!

 I’ve been to Sausalito, California on countless day trips, go there all the time for kayaking at SeaTrek, and have driven past it even more as it’s the first town you pass on your way to Napa Valley from San Francisco.
 It never ceases to amaze me how San Francisco will be foggy and cold, but the second we pass that second tower on the Golden Gate Bridge and cross over into Marin County, the fog suddenly clears and the sun peaks out.

 For my (early) 28th birthday back in 2019, Robin and I decided to trade a long drive for a quick 15-minute dash across the Bay from our apartment to Sausalito for a weekend eating icecream, stuffing ourselves with seafood, lounging with wine at sunset and low-key plotting to buy a Sausalito houseboat and live in it (I don’t think our cat would be a fan, though!)

 Top Things To Do in Sausalito CA